-To celebrate the various experiences of young people who arrived in Australia as a refugee or migrant we ran a short film competition.
-The theme was 'Tell us a story'.
+To celebrate the various experiences of young people who arrived in Australia as a refugee or migrant we are running a short film competition.
+The theme is 'Tell us a story'.

-Entries were welcome from any young person aged 13 – 24 years, living in NSW, who identified as someone who arrived in Australia as a refugee or migrant.
-Entries closed on Tuesday 25 June.
+Entries are welcome from any young person aged 13 – 24 years, living in NSW, who identifies as someone who arrived in Australia as a refugee or migrant.
 Shortlisted submissions will have the opportunity to showcase their film at a screening event at the Riverside Theatre in Parramatta on Wednesday 14 August, 2024.
-Winners will be announced shortly.

 - Tell us a story competition social tile